ossimlabs/tlv/docs/user-guide/tlv.md

 **<span class="glyphicon glyphicon-list-alt"></span>&nbsp;:**
 The summary button will give a list of all images in the stack along with an abbreviated composition of metadata.
 It's better than cliff notes!

+**<span class="glyphicon glyphicon-home"></span>&nbsp;:**

+## **<span class="glyphicon glyphicon-search"></span>&nbsp;:** Search
+* **End Date:**
+The end date of the search.
+The default is now.
+* **Library:**
+You can select one or more libraries from which to search for imagery.
+Each selected library will be searched one at a time and the results will be aggregated and sorted before they are returned to the browser.
+* **Location:**
+This will be the center point around which the search is conducted.
+TLV will bring its A game and attempt to automatically detect which coordinate format you enter. _Note: You can add TLV's custom search toolbar plugin to your browser and use it to search for imagery just like you would when searching for anyting else._
+* **Max.
+Cloud Cover (%):**
+The maximum amount of cloud cover you want in any of the images that are returned.
+The default is 100.
+* **Max.
+Results:**
+The total amount of images you are willing to look through.
+The default is 10.
+The ability to examine large amounts of imagery relies heavily on available browser/computer resources.
+* **Min.
+Niirs:**
+The minimum NIIRS (National Imagery Interpretability Rating Scale) in which you are interested.
+The default is 0.
+* **Sensor:**
+Discriminate results to specific sensor types.
+* **Start Date:**
+The start date of the search.
+The default is 30 days prior to today.

 ## Annotations
 * **Circle:**
 Click to begin a circle center and then click again to end it.